Who is this VPN guide for?

 - All 3 main protocols + Chameleon protocol

 - 15 min response Customer Service + Live Chat

 - Now accepts Alipay

 TIP- I can usually get 4 mbps through the Japan servers.
 It is fairly reliable, but at peak hours it can be a bit slower.
-I never experienced any random disconnections.
+I rarely experienced random disconnections.
 US West Coast is also a good choice (Usually 5 mbps).
 For mobile, I like to use the Hong Kong servers, as they seem to be the most stable.

 I particularly like the VyprVPN User Interface for your computer.
 It is clean, quick, and very easy to change servers (no need to type in each address!), protocol type, or view all the ping times from all the many different servers around the world.
 Account management and customer service has worked very well for me.
 You can even pay with Alipay (zhifubao) now.